 How work affects the health of corporate professionals

-Work influences physical safety and health - Hazards that pose threats to the physical safety of the typical office worker include ergonomic hazards such as repetitive motion, awkward posture and excessive eye strain due to long hours spent on electronic devices.
+Work influences physical safety and health - Common hazards that pose threats to the physical safety of the typical office worker include ergonomic hazards such as repetitive motion, awkward posture and excessive eye strain due to long hours spent on electronic devices.

 The repercussions of physical inactivity due to long hours spent at one’s desk are felt in daily life, with cases of young professionals suffering from back pain, living a sedentary lifestyle, and excessive weight gain due to the same.